-Critical to the evolution of multicellular organisms was acquiring the ability to synthesize connections between cells.
-The extracellular matrix (ECM) integrates cells into tissues, tissues into organs and organs into the organism.
+Extracellular matrix (ECM): Critical to the evolution of multicellular organisms was acquiring the ability to synthesize connections between cells.
+The ECM integrates cells into tissues, tissues into organs and organs into the organism.
 The ECM is an extension of the cell and participates actively in functions including development, migration, proliferation, metabolism and stabilization of tissue structure.
-Just as connective tissue was critical to the evolution of multicellular organisms, so too has evolution of multicellular organisms left them dependent upon connective tissue so that the ECM is associated with a wide range of diseases.
+Our research examines fundamental mechanisms of vascular and eye injury, organ fibrosis, and mechanical signaling that contribute to cellular and tissue dysfunction.

 Faculty conducting research in these areas:

 - Valentina Perissi (Transcriptional regulation of inflammatory responses, ubiquitin signaling)